 What should you do?

-Yes, it’s common sense that in order to appreciate and participate in a church organisation or ministry, one needs to get to know the organisation or program he or she is joining.
+Yes, it’s common sense that to appreciate and participate in a church organisation or ministry, one needs to know the organisation or program they are joining.

-As a pastor or ministry leader, you might already have some data sets in mind and you just need to fill them up and then start the planning process.
+As a pastor or ministry leader, you might already have some data sets in mind, and you need to fill them up and then start the planning process.

-Maybe the church has been implementing an information system that they update every year and they use for strategic planning.
+Maybe the church has been implementing an information system to update every year and use for strategic planning.

-What if the church doesn’t have an existing and updated information portfolio that the new pastor could read and study?
+What if the church doesn’t have an existing and updated information portfolio that you could read and study as their new pastor?

-So, one of the goals of the MAP Toolkit is to generate information sets that are necessary for a consistent church growth planning and ministry implementation.
+One of the MAP Toolkit goals is to generate information sets necessary for consistent church growth planning and ministry implementation.